nathansantiago/nathansantiago/README.md

 ### Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

-I am studying computer science at the University of North Carolina at Chapel Hill.
+I am a passionate student studying computer science at the University of North Carolina at Chapel Hill.
+My programming journey started with creating simple games in BASIC such as Snake, Tetris, and a turn-based RPG.
+From there I delved into Unity and using C# created many smaller games such as a simple FPS target practice game, an endless runner, and a full-length fencing RPG.
+Over the past year, I've become more interested in using my coding knowledge to create web apps to improve our everyday lives.
+My passion for creating inspires me every day to improve my skills and build more.
 - 🔭 I'm currently working on an app that stores information on various freshwater mussels.
 - 🌱 I'm currently learning how to use React to create dynamic web applications.
 - 🤔 I'm looking for help with learning React.